 My art practice orbits around visual story-telling that goes with remembering and identity, often considering the immutable line between Other and Self.
 In a widely multi-disciplinary practice that ranges between drawing, installation and object-making to digital media and performance, I will often appropriate materials, objects, or other more ephemeral cultural artefacts such as ritual, using story-telling tactics to remake these artefacts into a new narrative, or into a newly-contrived situation based on some truth, allowing the viewer to discover truths of his or her own.

-Coming up 25 September to 27 October 2017, I will join a group exhibition and education programme at St Paul’s Cathedral, called “Stations of Water“, in which nine artists are commissioned to present work in conjunction with Just Water 2017 campaign.
+Recent exhibitions include “Inside Job” at Tate Modern (April 2018) and “Stations of Water” (October 2017) a group exhibition and education programme at St Paul’s Cathedral in which nine artists were commissioned to present work in conjunction with their Just Water 2017 campaign.